Did You Know? Knowledge is Power, Even in Families

 You see, if I know something someone else wants to know, then I can control the telling.
 I can control what information gets shared, with whom, and when.
 Many people thrive on this type of power.
 They love the control that having information brings them.

-While “regular” knowledge learned in traditional formats – the classroom, a book, or video, for instance – still contains an element of power, it’s not as titillating as gossip knowledge.
-And that’s the kind that can hurt families.
-So while my someone may want to know how she can improve her marriage from me (traditional knowledge), she may be even more interested in something that happened to someone we know (gossip knowledge).
+So while my someone may want to know how she can improve her marriage or family life from me (traditional knowledge), she may be even more interested in something that happened to someone we know (gossip knowledge).
 She knows that she can obtain the traditional information from many different sources, but I may be the only one who has the knowledge about our mutual friend.
 And that gives me power.

-How does this affect families?
+How do these powers affect families?

-When this type of gossip knowledge invades a family, the related power struggle can negatively impact relationships.
-When one person learns something about another family member, it may be tempting to hold it over someone else.
-Maybe mom says, “I know this great information about Aunt Lucy, I’m sure you’d like to know it, too.”
-When I realize that mom has knowledge about Aunt Lucy, I want to know.
+Maybe Mom says, “I know this great information about Aunt Lucy, I’m sure you’d like to know it, too.”
+When I realize that Mom has knowledge about Aunt Lucy, I want to know.
 I don’t want to be the only one in the dark.

 This type of power control is difficult in families because it pits one family member against another.
 It also takes the power away from the original knowledge holder (Aunt Lucy, in this case).
 If Aunt Lucy wanted me to know, she could tell me.
-But mom holds the power with the information.
+But Mom holds the power with the information.

 So what should family members do with knowledge?